Marketing teams rarely struggle to come up with ideas. The real challenge is knowing which ideas will land with which people, and why.

 If you're ready to collect segmentation-focused data and connect it to the tools your team already uses, you can request a demo of Checkbox today.

 Target market segmentation is the act of dividing a broader market into segments, then choosing which target segments you'll prioritize as your target market.
+In other words, segmentation creates the options, and targeting selects the segments you'll focus on with specific marketing strategies, offers, and positioning.

 The four commonly cited types of market segmentation are demographic segmentation, psychographic segmentation, behavioral segmentation, and geographic segmentation.